avennn/daily-wallpaper/README.md

 ## Issues and Contributing

 Please contact with me if you have any question.
-Welcome to comfirm an issue or contribute.
+Welcome to confirm an issue or contribute.

 ## Author